Which is better for you: Disc Sander or Belt Sander?

 • Continuous sanding belt: The main sanding surface is an endless loop abrasive belt that rotates at high speeds around two drums.
 Common belt sizes range from 3×18″ to 4×36″.

 • Conveyor-belt action: As the belt rotates, it moves over the work surface like a conveyor belt.
-This allows you to feed the workpiece linearly against the moving belt.
+This allows you to feed the work piece linearly against the moving belt.

-• Platen for support: Belt sanders have a flat metal platen opposite the rear drum to support the back of the workpiece as you sand against the belt.
-Platens often pivot to sand angled workpieces.
+• Platen for support: Belt sanders have a special design to support your work.
+They feature a flat metal platen opposite the rear drum.
+This platen sits behind the sanding belt.Platens often pivot to sand angled work pieces.

 • Multiple grits at once: Wider belts can have sections with different grits, like 80 grit on one end graduating to 120 grit on the other.